 Pumpkins are such a memorable item from nature for fall.
 Add to the fun some water, leaves, acorns and now you have your own pumpkin sensory play for your child.

-Here’s how to create this natural sensory play.
+Here’s how to create this natural sensory play for fall.

 Amazon links included in this post